-Another American study states that the resveratrol and quercetin in red wine might offer neuroprotection in patients with Parkinson’s (86).
-But further research is required.
+Another American study states that resveratrol and quercetin in red wine might offer neuroprotection in patients with Parkinson’s (86).
+However, further research is required.

 The catechins in red wine can also protect the brain against the injuries caused by neurotoxins (that are involved in the onset of Parkinson’s disease) (87).

 Aren’t these benefits of wine amazing?
 But are there any benefits of red wine for the skin?
 Keep reading to find out!

 Find here what are the benefits of red wine for your skin.

 21. Slows Down Aging And Makes Skin Glow

 We have already seen how red wine slows down the aging of your body and brain.
 Well, it also works well in keeping your skin young.

 Wine has antioxidant properties, which may help slow down skin aging (88).
 In fact, researchers predict that skin creams with resveratrol could be the next big thing in the cosmetic industry.

 Red wine can also restore your skin’s original glow.
 The polyphenols in the wine can prevent cell oxidation that ages the skin (89).
 Also, the antioxidant properties of resveratrol work exceedingly well against the oxidative stress the skin cells are quite often subjected to (90).
 This antioxidant is so potent that it is now being researched for its ability to prevent skin cancer and other dangerous skin ailments.